Top Menu

 From the Ground Up: Rebuilding ABC iview Android TV for all

 We will take you through our journey of making ABC iview more accessible on Android TV.
-We’ll look at the challenges with the old app and how we’ve used Google’s Jetpack Compose to create a more user-friendly experience.
+We’ll talk about how we’ve used Google’s Jetpack Compose to create a more user-friendly experience.

-Discover how we’ve improved colour contrast, added helpful label and hint text, and fine-tuned focus management.
-We’ll also share practical tips for testing these new features to ensure everyone can enjoy a seamless viewing experience.
+Discover how we’ve improved colour contrast, label and element grouping, and fine-tuned focus management.
+We’ll also share some code snippets on how to implement and ensure everyone can enjoy a seamless viewing experience.

 Michelle Chu